 Recycle This!
 Not That!

 Many items are recyclable through our curbside recycling program, but not everything can be tossed in your cart.
-In fact, when garbage and other non-recyclable items are put in recycling carts, they damage machines and prevent good recyclables from getting sorted.
-They also de-value material and ultimately jeopardize the entire recycling program.
+In fact, when non-recyclable items wind up in recycling carts, machines are damaged and the value of recyclables is reduced.
+Ultimately, contamination jeopardizes the entire recycling program.

-Knowing what to recycle is easy when you follow our local recycling guidelines.
+Knowing what to recycle is easy when you follow our local recycling guidelines listed on your cart.
 Basic material, like cardboard boxes, cans and bottles, glass jars and paper are accepted.
 It’s that easy!

-Items composed of multiple types of materials like electronics, toys and food pouches are not accepted in your cart.
+Not-so-basic items, which are often made of multiple materials, include electronics, toys and food pouches are not accepted in your cart.

 Today, there are more products and packaging materials than ever before.
 For example, baby food used to only come in glass jars.
 Now you can find baby food packaged in a wide variety of materials like foil lined pouches and plastic cups.
 Unfortunately, this new packaging is multi-layered with foil, several kinds of plastic laminated together and then topped with various plastic zippers and caps.
 The complex make-up of the product is problematic because the materials cannot easily be broken down into their purest form.